-John Grant (Gary Bond) is a middle class school teacher from Sydney who is forced to teach in a remote Australian Outback outpost to pay off tertiary education.
-It is the Christmas holidays and John is traveling to Sydney to visit his girl friend but must first travel through the nearby mining town of Bundanyabba (known as "The Yabba") in order to catch a Sydney-bound flight.
+John Grant (Gary Bond) is a middle-class school teacher from Sydney who is forced to teach in a remote Australian Outback outpost to pay off tertiary education.
+It is the Christmas holidays and John is traveling to Sydney to visit his girlfriend Robyn, but must first travel through the nearby mining town of Bundanyabba (known as "The Yabba") in order to catch a Sydney-bound flight.

 - Break the Haughty: A film-length example.

 - Driven to Suicide: Grant by the end.
 He fails, though.

 - Faux Affably Evil: Doc is one of the only educated people in the Yabba and he initially seems like a kindred spirit to Grant.
 It doesn't take much to bring out his sadistic side, though, and alcohol only notches it Up to Eleven.

 - He Who Fights Monsters: Grant gradually starts adopting the locals' habits, despite his opinion that they're beneath him.